 Answer: Equal rights has been a major theme in Western culture for the last century.
 Because this idea of human equality is so deeply ingrained in modern societal thinking, we often assume that the Bible fully supports it as well.
-However, before we can consider the topic of inequality accurately, we need to separate the concepts of naturally occurring inequalities from behavioral, voluntary inequalities.
-The Bible has specific words for each.
+First, we need a clear definition of equality, which can refer to sameness in measure; likeness in quality, status, or nature; or impartiality in treatment.
+We should also separate the concepts of naturally occurring inequalities from behavioral inequalities.

-God established the equal value of all human beings with these words: “So God created mankind in his own image, in the image of God he created him; male and female he created them” (Genesis 1:27).
+God created all human beings with equal value: “So God created mankind in his own image, in the image of God he created him; male and female he created them” (Genesis 1:27).
 By creating human beings in His own image, God set our value based upon our likeness to Him.
-Every human being has a naturally occurring equality with every other human being because no one has been created more or less like God than any other.
-When God sent His only begotten Son into the world to take the punishment for our sin (John 3:16–18), He forever confirmed our value (2 Corinthians 5:21).
-For this reason alone, every human being has infinite and equal value in the sight of God.
-Colossians 3:11 and Galatians 3:28 demolish man-made racial, ethnic, and gender inequalities and declare that all who believe in Christ for salvation are equal.
-We are different but equally valuable parts of His body (Ephesians 5:30; 1 Corinthians 12:27).
-So to disrespect or abuse another person based on physical, racial, mental, or socio-economic differences is always wrong (James 2:1–13).
+Every human being has a natural equality with every other human being because all are created in God’s image.
+No one has been created more, or less, like God than anyone else.

-Vertically, all humans are equal in value, and all believers are equal in Christ.
-But shoulder-to-shoulder we are clearly not equal.
-Physically, intellectually, emotionally, economically, and by every earthly comparison, human beings are unequal.
-Short, tall, thin, fat, weak, brilliant, rich, and poor—evidence of human inequality is everywhere.
+All humans are equal in value, and all believers have equal spiritual standing in Christ.
+But we are clearly not equal in every way.
+We are each a unique creation.
+Physically, intellectually, emotionally, economically—by most every earthly comparison—human beings are unequal.
+Short or tall, thin or fat, weak or strong, rich or poor—evidence of human inequality is everywhere.
 About this kind of inequality the Bible is strangely silent.
-God makes no apologies about creating us different from one another (see Exodus 4:11).
-It could be argued that He created some people superior in certain ways and others inferior in certain ways.
-When we consider that not everyone has singing or athletic talent, or when confronted by the stark contrast between the rich and healthy versus the poor and feeble, that argument appears to have merit.
-Inequalities that negatively impact human experience cause us to wonder why God doesn’t do more to level the playing field.
+God makes no apologies for creating us different from one another (see Exodus 4:11).
+Given that people tend to place more value on certain characteristics such as height and strength, such inequalities can negatively impact human experience, and this leads some people to wonder why God doesn’t do more to ensure equity.

-Much of mankind’s inequality is due to sin’s effects.
-Disease, racism, poverty, injury, and deformity are all due to the curse this world is under because of sin (Genesis 3:16–19; Psalm 107:34; Romans 8:22–23).
-Even then, the Bible shows us that God takes note of the helpless, and He expects those with better circumstances to bear the burdens of those without (Exodus 22:21–23; Deuteronomy 10:18; Jeremiah 7:6; Zechariah 7:10).
+Much inequality in the world is due to sin’s effects.
+Disease, racism, poverty, and deformity are all due to the curse this world is under because of sin (Genesis 3:16–19; Psalm 107:34; Romans 8:22–23).
+Even then, the Bible reveals that God takes note of the helpless, and He expects those with better circumstances to bear the burdens of those without (Exodus 22:21–23; Deuteronomy 10:18; Jeremiah 7:6; Zechariah 7:10).
 God sees the plight of the widow and the fatherless and has given strict commandments to His people about caring for them.
 One of the first charitable acts carried out by the early church was to provide for the widows among them (Acts 6:1; 1 Timothy 5:3).

 Exodus 20:5–6 shows how inequality can be handed down from generation to generation.
 In giving the command to forsake idols, the Lord said, “You shall not bow down to them or worship them; for I, the Lord your God, am a jealous God, punishing the children for the sin of the parents to the third and fourth generation of those who hate me, but showing love to a thousand generations of those who love me and keep my commandments.”
 We read that and wonder if God is cruel and unjust.
 Does He care about inequality?
 Why punish the great-grandchildren?

-Some inequalities are part of God’s design for us, and others are man-made, but all inequality will cease when Jesus comes again.
-His throne will be surrounded by people from every nation, tribe, and tongue.
-At that time, all our differences and inequalities will showcase His glory in unique and personal ways (Revelation 7:6; 14:9).
+God’s throne will be surrounded by people from every nation, tribe, and tongue, united in praise to His name (Revelation 7:9–10).
+At that time, all our differences and inequalities will showcase His glory in unique and personal ways.